 Negotiations: We’re sure you know what it means to negotiate.
-Real estate negotiating is way more complex than the negotiation with your significant other on dinner plans.
-(Or perhaps not?
-Who are we to judge…) There are lots of negotiations involved from start to finish when you buy or sell.
+Real estate negotiating is way more complex than the negotiation with your significant other on dinner plans (or perhaps not?
+Who are we to judge…).
+There are lots of negotiations involved from start to finish when you buy or sell.
 The contract sale price is the first of many negotiations.
-Be as prepared as possible and make sure you have a trusted advisor on your side.
-(May we suggest a Jovio neighborhood expert… hint hint.)
+Be as prepared as possible and make sure you have a trusted advisor on your side (may we suggest a Jovio agent…hint hint).

 Pre-listing: This is when a property is in preparations to be listed.
 At Jovio, the pre-listing period includes ramping up marketing efforts.
 This ensures that we get more eyes on your home.

 EQuity: A fancy word for MONEY YOU KEEP when you sell a property.
 In more formal terms, equity is your home's Market Value or Sale Price minus the Mortgage Balance and other sales expenses.

 REALTOR®: This is a term designated for membership in a professional group.
 You can only become a REALTOR® if you join at the national, state, and local level.
 It’s important to note that there IS a difference between REALTORS® and Real Estate Agents.

 FSBO: For Sale By Owner, though this is often pronounced FIZBO (yes, like the clown that Cam dresses up as on Modern Family).
 No, Fizbo the Clown is not selling your neighbor’s house when they say “we’re selling our house FSBO.”
 It means the sellers have chosen to do it alone–there's no agent involved.
 Side note: There are sharks (and even some clowns) in those waters.
 Approach with caution.